+Payment Options

-Benefit Amount Your SRP benefit is determined by the Vested value of your retirement savings account that includes your SRP Contributions , Rollover Contributions and any investment gains or losses.
-Payment Options You can receive your Vested SRP benefit as early as age 591⁄2, and in some cases, it may be available earlier.
+You can receive your Vested SRP benefit as early as age $59\frac{1}{2}$ and, in some cases, it may be available earlier.
 SRP offers a number of payment options, including annuities, lump sum payments, and periodic payments.
-In most cases, you may also elect that all or a portion of your Vested SRP benefit be rolled over to an eligible retirement plan, e.g. , an individual retirement account (IRA).
-If you choose an annuity option, the amount of your monthly benefit depends on the type of annuity option you select and the amount of the Vested portion of your retirement savings account you choose to annuitize.
+In most cases, you may also elect that all or a portion of your Vested SRP benefit be rolled over to an eligible retirement plan, e.g., an individual retirement account (IRA).

+If you choose an annuity option, the amount of your monthly benefit depends on the type of annuity option you select and the amount of the Vested portion of your SRP retirement savings account you choose to annuitize.

 Note there are restrictions on lump sum payments from amounts invested in the TIAA Traditional Annuity products.
-See page 22 for more details.
 See Benefit Payments Under SRP for further information.